A tumor that forms

 do not make extra amounts of hormones, but they may cause

 symptoms as they grow and spread.
-Also called islet cell tumor and pancreatic neuroendocrine tumor.
+Also called islet cell tumor and pancreatic endocrine tumor.